Stones Along the Path

 In and out of my shadow.

 Richard Long has been using the Earth to measure his humanity for more than half a century.
 Each step, of the millions he has taken traversing the planet, has the revelatory potential of Neil Armstrong’s leap from LM Eagle to the surface of the moon.
-Stones Along the Path, like Armstrong’s boot print, records a passage: and is therefore an occasion to consider where we stand.
+Stones Along the Path, like Armstrong’s boot print, records a passage: and is therefore an occasion to consider where we stand in relation to everything around us.

 This site is registered on wpml.org as a development site.